 - Purchase a factory Remington one (or other brand that fits the R700 footprint, such as some Bergara models).
 These will all have long barrels, but nearly any gunsmith can chop it down to the length you want and thread the muzzle if you want.
 That service will run you between $100 and $200.
 For factory R700 barreled actions, which run from about $500 to $600, check Brownells HERE, EuroOptic HERE, or Google for something like Remington 700 barreled action.
 Again, this must be a virgin action that has never been configured as a rifle.

 - Have a custom rifle builder build a barreled action to your specifications.
-We HIGHLY recommend Alamo Precision Rifles.
-They are not only one of the best custom rifle builders in the country but their prices are significant lower than the competition.
-They will build you whatever you want and it’s going to be a butter smooth, rock-solid, sub-half-minute gun (our 10-inch .308 demo pistol builds and 20-inch 6.5 Creedmoor rifle build all shoot sub-quarter-minute, 5-round groups and we went 3-for-3 at 1,800 yards on the first day out with that 6.5 CM!).
+In fact, this is a service that we offer and we do an awesome job of it!
 That said, there are tons of other custom rifle builders who would be happy to build you a barreled action in whatever caliber with whatever barrel length, profile, thread type, fluting style, etc., including many of the custom action companies listed in the “Fit” section above.

 - For standard short action calibers (those .308-length ones), standard AICS pattern, single-stack magazines work.
 Like any of these that say “AICS” (not AX) fit.
-All of those brands are good, but Magpul AICS mags might need filing on the mag catch to make them sit a little bit lower.
-They sometimes ride higher than the others and, in those cases, the bolt may drag on the feed lips.
+All of those brands are good, but some Magpul AICS mags need minor sanding on the top of the feed lips.
+They use a handful of different injection molders and some of them ride a little bit too high and will rub on the underside of the bolt, while some of them are perfect.
+Fixing this, if needed, is very easy and the Magpul mags remain our #1 suggestion due to high reliability, low price, and light weight.

 - For mini calibers (.223 Rem, 300 BLK) in a short action, you’ll want to use magazines designed specifically for this.
-For instance MDT’s, Accurate Mag’s, or Ruger’s.
+We carry MDT magazines, because they are the most reliable for running these calibers in an AICS footprint.

 Please send us pictures of your builds!
 Whether pistol or rifle, we’re always excited to see what our customers come up with!